Simit kebab with pistachios

 Make the dressing by pounding the pistachios in a mortar till you have a rough paste.
 Combine with the yoghurt and salt.
 Taste and adjust seasonings.
 Store in the fridge.

-Divide the mix into 8-10 portions and roll them into sausage shapes.
-Grill the kebabs on a grill for about 3-4 minutes a side till cooked through and slightly charred.
-Alternatively, you can broil the kebabs in the oven for 15-20 minutes a side till charred.
+Divide the mixture into 8-10 portions and roll each portion into a sausage shape.
+Grill the kebabs on a grill for about 3-4 minutes per side, until cooked through and slightly charred.
+Alternatively, you can broil the kebabs in the oven for 15-20 minutes on each side, until charred.
 Serve with the dressing.